Hanover-CS/HC24-Dale-Donnelly-Senior-Project/docs/proposal.md

 - Select and view programs from both movies and TV with basic details available
 - Write and leave a persistent review for a program
 - Select a score and leave a persistent rating for a program
-- View an average rating from calulated from user ratings
+- View an average rating calulated from user ratings.
+- "React" to revies (thumbs up/down) with visible metrics

 ## Competing Services
 ### [Letterboxd](https://letterboxd.com/welcome) [1]